jgraph/www.diagrams.net-source/doc/faq/math-typesetting.md

 <br /><img src="/assets/img/blog/maths-unhide-html.png" style="width=100%;max-width:400px;height:auto;" alt="Unhide HTML tags if you have problems rendering your equation">

 See also: [Why text in exported SVG images may not display correctly](/doc/faq/svg-export-text-problems)

+Note: Math typesetting is not available in draw.io for Confluence Server or Data Centre.